HHS/meshrdf/predicates.md

 meshv:sortVersion | Custom version of a term used to sort properly in a print product; format is all uppercase.
 DUI D002880 example:  FILL ME IN . . .  |```Sort Version``` meshv:term | Alpha-numeric string that is the basic unit of the MeSH vocabulary.
 Also functions as the name of a Descriptor and concept.
 DUI FILL ME IN . . . and where do I put this infor: The term itself is the <String> element. |```Term/TermUI/String``` meshv:treeNumber | Alpha-numeric string referring to location within a Descriptor or Qualifier hierarchy.
 Used for browsing the MeSH vocabulary and for inclusive searches by retrieval systems using MeSH.
 (Note that the Trees hierarchy is not represented using subelements.
 The hierarchy is represented by the Tree Number itself.)
-DUI D000163 example showing one of four 2014 MeSH tree locations: C02.839.040 |```TreeNumber``` skos:broader | Explain Me | Where Do I Come From? skos:broaderTransitive | Explain Me | Where Do I Come From? skos:prefLabel | Explain Me | Where Do I Come From? skos:related | Explain Me | Where Do I Come From? skos:scopeNote | Free-text narrative giving the scope and meaning (definition) of a concept.
+DUI D000163 example showing one of four 2014 MeSH tree locations: C02.839.040 |```TreeNumber``` meshv:broader | Explain Me | Where Do I Come From? meshv:broaderTransitive | Explain Me | Where Do I Come From? meshv:prefLabel | Explain Me | Where Do I Come From? meshv:related | Explain Me | Where Do I Come From? meshv:scopeNote | Free-text narrative giving the scope and meaning (definition) of a concept.
 DUI D019644 example: Replacement of the hip joint. |```ScopeNote``` meshv:casn1_label | Free-text of the Chemical Abstracts Type N1 Name which is the systematic name used in the Chemical Abstracts Chemical Substance and Formula Indexes.
 The systematic name is a unique name assigned to a chemical substance to represent its structure.
 First available for Descriptors in 1995.
 DUI D000082 example: Acetamide, N-(4-hydroxyphenyl)-|```CASN1Name``` meshv:allowableQualifier | A specific Qualifier allowed in combination with the Descriptor.
 DUI D000667 example: HOW DO I FILL THIS OUT?
 This is an XML envelope element; data are in QualifierUI, String, and Abbreviation; think I may have filled other elements out wrongly, too. . .???|```AllowableQualifier/QualiferUI/String/Abbreviation``` meshv:hasDescriptor | Explain Me | Where Do I Come From?